Blockchain with proof of quantum work: Experimental Implementation Details

 We can further save on computation costs by only mining (validating) as necessary for purposes of constructing the blockchain.
 We need only understand a miner's verification pattern if they are responsible for broadcasting the next block.
 We therefore construct on-the-fly a miner's Chainwork and establish their strongest chain at the time of mining.
 With this approximation we can work in the informative limit of well-distributed compute power (many miners), where each miner mines at most one block in any blockchain.
 The number of validation events required to realize a chain with $L$ blocks broadcast in total is $L(L-1)/2$.

-Qualitative justification for this approach relies on the observation that a spin-glass ensemble operated in our experimental regime is {\it self-averaging}.
-The distributional properties of such witnesses fluctuates little between typical spin-glass disorder realizations.
+Qualitative justification for this approach relies on the observation that the spin-glass ensemble of unitary evolutions in our demonstration is {\it self-averaging}.
+The distributional properties of such witnesses fluctuate little between typical spin-glass disorder realizations.
 Variation in witnesses values between QPUs (and embeddings) appears well described by Gaussian distributions, and since hyperplanes are nearly orthogonal the correlations in their fluctuations are weak.
-However, we expect this method to underestimate fluctuations so that Figs.~\ref{threshold-P} and \ref{threshold-P2} may be biased toward higher efficiency (and reduced delay).
+We plot in Figs.~\ref{threshold-P} both results obtained by bootstrapping and those obtained in demonstrations (either with fixed number of miners, or many miners) with good agreement, validating the approximation.
 Full simulations (every verification and mining event uses a QPU) are used for all other figures.
-The outcomes are in qualitative agreement with the resampling method, and reasonable quantitative agreement with respect to blockchain efficiency and delay.